Structural Steel Installation in Commercial Construction

 Parking structures — Exposed steel frames in parking garages require corrosion protection systems, typically hot-dip galvanizing per ASTM A123 or coating systems meeting SSPC/AMPP standards, because the structure is subject to chloride exposure from road-salt-laden vehicles.

 Renovation and addition projects — New steel tied into existing structures requires assessment of the existing frame's capacity and, in most jurisdictions, triggers a full permit review of the affected structural system.
-This scenario shares complexity with reinstallation contexts described in the Installation Directory Purpose and Scope.
+This scenario shares complexity with reinstallation contexts described in the Installation Provider Network Purpose and Scope.

 Decision boundaries